 Our Recommended Route through Plitvice Lakes

-Over the course of a day, we walked back and forth along these boardwalk trails in both directions, took the shuttle, road the boat, walked the hiking trails on the cliffs along both sides of the lakes, explored various viewpoints, and took in the view from Veliki Slap viewpoint.
+Over the course of a day, we walked back and forth along these boardwalk trails in both directions, took the shuttle, road the electric boat, walked the hiking trails on the cliffs along both sides of the lakes, explored various viewpoints, and took in the view from Veliki Slap viewpoint.
 In total we walked over 20 km (12.5 miles) to come up with this route through the park.
 Don’t worry, you won’t be walking 20 km like we did (we did a lot of backtracking).
-This route is much shorter.
-I don’t have an exact distance but I would estimate this route to be about 11 km.

 The Lower Lakes